 When the Clerk provides notice to the parties of the time and date of the scheduling conference, counsel will also be provided with a litigation plan form and a discovery plan form used by the trial judge who has been assigned the case.
-This form also contains requests for discovery information that counsel will discuss at their Federal Rule of Civil Procedure 26(f) conference.
+The litigation plan form also contains requests for discovery information that counsel will discuss at their Federal Rule of Civil Procedure 26(f) conference.
 The Court has created sample templates for the Litigation Plan and Discovery Plan, which are available on the Court’s website.
 The Court encourages the parties to use the Court’s templates unless the needs of an individual case require modification.

-At least twenty-one (21) days before the time and date set for the scheduling conference, counsel must confer and discuss each of the following items contained on the litigation plan form.
+At least twenty-one (21) days before the time and date set for the scheduling conference, counsel must confer and discuss each of the following items contained on the litigation plan and discovery plan forms.
 These include, but are not necessarily limited, to the following:

 (1) Discuss the requirement to make initial disclosures within fourteen (14) days of the Federal Rule of Civil Procedure 26(f) conference.